The most powerful statement in the book is: “We don’t do great things, we do small things with great love!” This is a very good book.

 Review

-"So much religion is conveyed to us as bad news or bland news that we are immensely grateful when it is spoken freshly as good news.
+"Brennan Manning does a masterful job of blowing the dust off of shop-worn theology and allowing God's grace to do what only God's grace can do--amaze." -- --MAX LUCADO Bestselling author of Come Thirsty and The Gift for All People"So much religion is conveyed to us as bad news or bland news that we are immensely grateful when it is spoken freshly as good news.
 This is a zestful and accurate portrayal that tells us unmistakably that the gospel is good, dazzlingly good." -- --EUGENE PETERSON Author of The Message

 Product Description

 A Furious Love Is Hot on Your Trail!
 Many believers feel stunted in their Christian growth.
 We beat ourselves up over our failures and, in the process, pull away from God because we subconsciously believe He tallies our defects and hangs His head in disappointment.
 In this new edition--now with a foreword by Michael W. Smith, testimony by Rich Mullins and the author's own epilogue, "Ragamuffin Ten Years Later," Brennan Manning reminds us that nothing could be further from the truth.
 The Father beckons us to Himself with a "furious love" that burns brightly and constantly.
-Only when we truly embrace God's grace can we bask in the joy of a gospel that enfolds the most needy of His flock--the "ragamuffins."
+Only when we truly embrace God's grace can we bask in the joy of a gospel that enfolds the most needy of His flock--the "ragamuffins."About the Author

 Brennan Manning is often on the road, speaking of God's unconditional love at church retreats and conferences.
 A popular author, his other books include The Signature of Jesus and Abba's Child.
-Brennan and his wife, Roslyn, make their home in New Orleans.
+Brennan and his wife, Roslyn, make their home in New Orleans.From AudioFile

 Manning's work comes with a foreword and a testimony, both evidence of its power.
 That's a heavy load, but the book largely lives up to it.
 Scott Brick's delivery helps; it may even be better read aloud than silently because Manning writes so much for the ear.
 Sounding like an educated but folksy minister--he is pitching his account to the "ragamuffins" of the world, after all--Manning piles image upon vivid image.
 Brick picks up this cadence and pounds away at Manning's message of an all-embracing love that emphasizes grace over judgment, perhaps grace even over dogma.
 Brick's voice is both dramatic and reassuring.
-G.T.B. © AudioFile 2006, Portland, Maine-- Copyright © AudioFile, Portland, Maine
+G.T.B. © AudioFile 2006, Portland, Maine-- Copyright © AudioFile, Portland, Maine1.
+Healing the Violance

 I have read this twice and certainly would read it again.
 This is a must read/listen.